 Students are expected to be on time.
 Students not in their seats and ready to begin class when the class / school bell rings will be considered tardy.
-In the morning, late arrivals due to an excused reason (see excused absences) are not considered tardies under this section.
+We understand that occasionally an event occurs that delays the family in the morning.
+However, please do your best to be at school at least five to ten minutes before the starting bell of school (see times on p.
+5).

 All late-arrival students must report to the front desk or school office for a pass, regardless of the building their grade is in.
-The front desk will then radio the Early Learning Center (ELC) that a tardy child is on their way.
-The parent/guardian must then drive their child to the ELC.
+If your student is in grades K-3, the front desk will radio the Early Learning Center (ELC) that a tardy child is on his or her way.
+The parent/guardian must then drive the child to the ELC.
 If the tardy child is in the front two buildings, the child will walk to their classroom after receiving the tardy note.
 This is for the safety of our students, and this policy will be strictly enforced.
-Parents who violate this requirement must report to the office the following day to meet with an administrator before the student can attend class.

 Middle and High School students will receive tallies for being tardy to class.
+Five minutes are generously given between classes.
 Please see the discipline section of the handbook for more specifics regarding level 1 tallies.